Bad Counsel (part four)

 So I was like, you want me to help, and she was like slo-o-o-w pause… And no, I can do this.
 That’s how she answered…

 On the phone with Buel, Andrée riffled the basket of folded things.
 Tuning him out, she rummaged again.
 It was all jeans…one black sweater, navy towels, her black work pants.

 “Mom!
 Where is my shirt?”

 Her mother muttered something.
-Andrée heard a squeal, the revving of an engine, then: “I am not going to wash a white shirt with a bunch of jeans.
+Andrée heard a squeal, the revving of an engine, then: “I am not washing a white shirt with a bunch of jeans.
 If you needed it, you should have got those sheets off your bed and run a load yourself.”